-Enoch Powell (1912-1998) was a British politician most famous for his 1968 ‘Rivers of blood’ speech on immigration.
+Enoch Powell (1912-1998) was a British politician most famous for his 1968 ‘Rivers of Blood’ speech warning about the dangers of mass immigration into the UK.
 Enoch Powell was both a controversial and popular figure with strong opinions on many contemporary political issues.

 Short Bio Enoch Powell